Brazil police probe alleged corruption at Cemig, Furnas -source

-BRASILIA, June 20 Brazilian police are conducting a confidential probe into alleged corruption at state-run utilities Cemig and Eletrobras, a source familiar with the matter said on Tuesday.
+BRASILIA, June 20 (Reuters) - Brazilian police are conducting a confidential probe into alleged corruption at state-run utilities Cemig and Eletrobras, a source familiar with the matter said on Tuesday.

 Some of those suspected of participating in a bribery scheme at the utilities includes former presidential hopeful and governor of Minas Gerais, Aecio Neves, said the source who asked for anonymity to speak freely.